leahlud/leahlud/README.md

 🎓 I'm studying computer science at the University of Illinois Urbana-Champaign
 <br>💻 My current interests include mobile app development, HCI, and computer graphics
-<br>🌠 I'm also passionate about the environment, astronomy, and art / graphic design!
+<br>🌠 I'm also passionate about the environment, astronomy, and art!
 <br>💬 Feel free to message me at leahnl2@illinois.edu